The Hezbollah is going green with an eco-jihad as a tactic of war against Israel.

 Green as a tactic of war

-Yet, according to Hizbullah’s ideology, the greening of Lebanon has not been done for the sake of fighting desertification and afforestation of the country alone, but mainly as means of fighting against Israel.
+Yet, according to Hezbullah’s ideology, the greening of Lebanon has not been done for the sake of fighting desertification and afforestation of the country alone, but mainly as means of fighting against Israel.

-The trees are a main strategic natural element in the struggle of Hizbullah against Israel.
-The trees have been serving as a place of refuge and hiding for Hizbullah’s fighters.
-The forests’ canopy used to hide ammunition, rocket launchers and other fighting means of Hizbullah.
-Thus, the trees have been an inseparable part of the strategy of Hizbullah’s ongoing struggle against Israel.
+The trees are a main strategic natural element in the struggle of Hezbullah against Israel.
+The trees have been serving as a place of refuge and hiding for Hezbullah’s fighters.
+The forests’ canopy used to hide ammunition, rocket launchers and other fighting means of Hezbullah.
+Thus, the trees have been an inseparable part of the strategy of Hezbullah’s ongoing struggle against Israel.